cosmos/sdk-tutorials/academy/2-main-concepts/ibc.md

 Modules may choose which channels they wish to communicate over.
 IBC expects modules to implement callbacks called during the channel handshake.

-_What does a four-step handshake look like?_ A four-step handshake takes place in the following way:
+_How does a four-step handshake look like?_ A four-step handshake takes place in the following way:

 1. Chain A sends a `ChanOpenInit` message to signal a channel initialization attempt with chain B.
 2. Chain B sends a `ChanOpenTry` message to try opening the channel on chain A.